sysustrange/microservices-demo/hw2.md

 To see the result of  request with username and password

-we modity the $loadgen.sh$ as following.
+we modity the loadgen.sh​ as following.

 ```